-Commercial communication, sponsorships and promotional activities are important tools through which Campari Group conveys messages and behaviours that are always attentive to the responsible consumption of its products.
-Since 2010, the Group has adopted a Code on Commercial Communications on a voluntary basis, ensuring full compliance with the highest standards of legality, decency, honesty and fair business practices, and encouraging responsible drinking worldwide, in a traditional convivial way.
-The Group strongly condemns binge drinking, or any further excessive or inappropriate consumption of alcoholic beverages, and is committed to commercial communication as a responsible player within the spirit industry.
+Commercial communication, sponsorships and promocommercial communication, a global mandatory e-leartional activities are important tools through which Camning programme on the Code's principles, dedicated to pari Group conveys messages and behaviours that are all Camparistas involved with commercial communication always attentive to the responsible consumption of its (i.e., Marketing, Trade Marketing, Sales, PR, Corporate products.
+Since 2010, the Group has adopted a Code Communications, PA&Sustainability and Legal), and their newly hired Camparistas, was launched at the end of on Commercial Communications on a voluntary basis, ensuring full compliance with the highest standards of 2021, ensuring completion by the entire target population legality, decency, honesty and fair business practices, by end of 2022. and encouraging responsible drinking worldwide, in a traditional convivial way.
+The Group strongly condemns Every year, the Group monitors the signing by and combinge drinking, or any further excessive or inappropriate pliance with the Code by all marketing, sales and PR teconsumption of alcoholic beverages, and is committed to ams, as well as by the external agencies it collaborates commercial communication as a responsible player within with.
+Also in 2022, all members' of the Group's teams and external agencies had signed the Commercial Commuthe spirit industry.
+The Code represents a reference document guiding all nications Code.
+Furthermore, the marketing managers of the Group review the main principles of the Code together with their teams on a regular basis.

-The Code represents a reference document guiding all Group advertising and marketing initiatives, according to its core values and meeting the highest standards of responsible commercial communication.
+Group advertising and marketing initiatives, according to its core values and meeting the highest standards of responsible commercial communication.